sypets/migrate2composer/README.rst

 The extension uses `Resources/Private/Composer/composer.json` as a template.
 You can create an alternative template and let the extension use this instead, for example::

-   php -f typo3/sysext/core/bin/typo3 migrate2composer:dump -b -f /var/tmp/composer.json manifest > ../composer.json
+   typo3/sysext/core/bin/typo3 migrate2composer:dump -b -f /var/tmp/composer.json manifest > ../composer.json

 Alternatively, you can just dump the commands::

-   php -f typo3/sysext/core/bin/typo3 migrate2composer:dump -b commands
+   typo3/sysext/core/bin/typo3 migrate2composer:dump -b commands